 Step 2.
 Select the bootable CF card as the source disk and click “Next”.

-If you tick “Sector by sector clone” in Step 4, AOMEI Backupper will clone every sector on your bootable CF card no matter it is used or not, which will take more time and occupy more storage space.
+>> Sector By Sector Clone: it will clone every sector on your bootable CF card whether it is used or not, which will take more time and occupy more storage space.